 If you don't have one of these services, please call us on 13 20 92.

 We only supply or install the main meter on these properties.
-To get this meter, simply apply for a water meter installation at Sydney Water Tap in.
+To get a main meter, simply apply for a water meter installation at Sydney Water Tap in.

 If you need meters for the units or extra meters for the common areas, you can get them from our accredited supplier.